For a list of guests, performers, and attending professionals ordered by confirmation date, please click here.

 Clay and Susan Griffith

 Clay and Susan Griffith are authors of the Vampire Empire series (Pyr Books) which blends pulp adventure, steampunk, and romance.
-The fourth book, The Geomancer, premiers at Dragon Con 2015.
-They are also the authors of the Crown & Key trilogy (Del Rey), which is a story of Victorian magic and monsters, published 2015.
+The fourth book, The Geomancer, will premiere at Dragon Con 2015.
+They are also the authors of the Crown & Key trilogy (Del Rey), a story of Victorian magic and monsters, published 2015.

-Literary Guest of Honor Peter F. Hamilton is a British author.
-He is best known for writing space opera.
-As of the publication of his tenth novel in 2004, his works had sold over two million copies worldwide.
+Literary Guest of Honor Peter F. Hamilton is a British author best known for writing space opera.

-Richard has multiple recurring roles currently.
-He is Julian Randol on Continnum, John Murphy on The 100, and Richard Sylmore on Bates Motel.
-He has also guest starred on Fringe, Caprica, and The Cult!
+Richard Harmon portrays Julian Randol on Continnum, John Murphy on The 100, and Richard Sylmore on Bates Motel.
+He has also guest starred on Fringe, Caprica, and The Cult.

 A. J. Hartley